 Slow cooker pulled pork

 If you want something different then be sure to check out this slow cooker pulled pork.
 It is ideal served in lovely soft rolls with a side of fries and is a great alternative to a dinner out!

 Leftovers keep really well and you can jazz them up with a lovely brown sugar bbq sauce.

 Slow cooker whole chicken

-This Roast chicken in the slow cooker has to be one of my absolute classic, original and best dishes.
+This whole roast chicken in the slow cooker has to be one of my absolute classic, original and best dishes.
 I love making it, and I do so without even weighing or measuring out any herbs or spices now.